gnovos/ctx/README.md

 Caveats and such
 ===

-For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override the matchers, like == or whatnot.
-Don't do that right now.
+For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override stuff the matchers are hoping to also override, like == or =~ on String, or whatnot.
+Don't do that right now unless you like stuff to break in inexplicable ways.
+Personally, I do like that kind fo stuff, makes life interesting, but honestly, it's your call.